> Competition Bureau Enforcement | CANADIAN COMPETITION LAW

 Proceedings may be commenced under the Competition Act by the Competition Bureau itself based on its own investigations or based on complaints from customers, competitors or other industry participants.

 In many criminal cases, the Competition Bureau commences investigations based on parties applying for immunity or leniency under the Bureau’s formal Immunity or Leniency Programs.
+This may include individuals or companies that, for example, were parties to an illegal conspiracy (e.g., a criminal price-fixing agreement) or bid-rigging agreement and apply to the Bureau seeking full immunity from prosecution or, where unavailable, leniency in sentencing.

-PRIVATE ACTIONS & PRIVATE
+PRIVATE ACTIONS AND PRIVATE

 ACCESS APPLICATIONS

-COMPETITION BUREAU ADVOCACY
+COMPETITION BUREAU

-In this respect, the Bureau has the power under sections 125 and 126 of the Competition Act to make representations to federal or provincial boards, commissions or other tribunals.
+In this respect, the Competition Bureau has the power under sections 125 and 126 of the Competition Act to make representations to federal or provincial boards, commissions or other tribunals.
 This may include pro-competition related submissions to regulators, legislators and others involved in the formulation and enforcement of federal or provincial laws or regulations.

-Over the years, the Bureau has often encouraged regulators, at the federal, provincial and local levels, to apply a “competition lens” to proposed regulation.
+Over the years, the Competition Bureau has often encouraged regulators, at the federal, provincial and local levels, to apply a “competition lens” to proposed regulation.

-For companies, associations and other marketplace participants, the Bureau’s advocacy powers (and interest in encouraging competition in Canadian markets) can also be a potentially helpful tool to reduce anti-competitive regulation and help alleviate marketplace and competitor issues (e.g., entrenched competitors or legislated restrictions on business models and services).
+For companies, associations and other marketplace participants, the Bureau’s advocacy powers (and interest in encouraging competition in Canadian markets) can be a potentially helpful tool to reduce anti-competitive regulation and help alleviate marketplace and competitor issues (e.g., entrenched competitors or legislated restrictions on business models and services).

-COMPETITION BUREAU MARKET INQUIRIES
+COMPETITION BUREAU MARKET STUDIES

-In general, section 10.1 gives the Competition Bureau the power to conduct inquiries into the state of competition in a market or industry if the Commissioner is of the opinion that it is in the public interest to do so.
+In general, section 10.1 gives the Competition Bureau the power to conduct inquiries into the state of competition in a market or industry if the Commissioner of Competition is of the opinion that it is in the public interest to do so.

 COMPETITION ACT PENALTIES

-Violation of the Competition Act can result in significant penalties, lost time and negative publicity for individuals, companies, associations and their directors and officers.
+Violation of the Competition Act can result in significant penalties, lost time and negative publicity for individuals, companies, trade/professional associations and their directors and officers.

 COMPETITION BUREAU SEARCHES

-The Competition Bureau’s enforcement powers include the ability to obtain search warrants to search premises and seize records, which may include documents and computer records.
+The Competition Bureau’s enforcement powers also include the ability to obtain search warrants to search premises and seize records, which may include documents and computer records.

 The Competition Act also includes criminal obstruction provisions, which make it an offence to impede or prevent or attempt to impede or prevent inquiries or examinations under the Competition Act.